oracle/gatsby-source-oce/README.md

 ### Configuration Options

 **`contentServer`** (required)
-This should be set to the base url for your Oracle Content service.
-The URL uses the pattern `https://<service-name>-<account-name>.cec.ocp.oraclecloud.com` and can be given to you by your OCE service administrator.
+This should be set to the base url for your Oracle Content Management service.
+The URL uses the pattern `https://<service-name>-<account-name>.cec.ocp.oraclecloud.com` and can be given to you by your Content service administrator.

 **`channelToken`** (required)
 This should be set to the publishing channel holding your site's content.

 **`proxyUrl`** [optional] *Defaults to empty which uses a direct connection*
-This can be used if there is a network proxy between the machine building your Gatsby project and the OCE server.
+This can be used if there is a network proxy between the machine building your Gatsby project and the Content server.
 If a proxy is not being used then omit this field or set it to '' (empty string).

 **`limit`** [optional] *Defaults to 100*
 This can be used to limit how many assets will be queried from the channel at one time.